 Podcast - Rule 3: Tell the Truth

-In the latest episode of his "Powerful Witness Preparation" podcast series, Tell the Truth, litigation attorney Dan Small continues his in-depth 10-part series on the rules for witness preparation.
-He reminds us that a witness takes an oath to tell the truth, the whole truth and nothing but the truth and they must understand all three parts of this oath.
-In this episode Mr. Small focuses on the first part of the oath.
+In the latest episode of his "Powerful Witness Preparation" podcast series, litigation attorney Dan Small continues his 10-part series on the rules for witness preparation.
+In "Tell the Truth," he analyzes the oath taken by every witness: to tell the truth, the whole truth and nothing but the truth.
+He breaks down each of these three components, explaining common pitfalls and offering tips for counteracting them.